awsdocs/amazon-ecs-developer-guide/doc_source/service-connect.md

 If you want to change the port that the Service Connect proxy listens on, change the `ingressPortOverride` in the Service Connect configuration of the client\-server service\.
 If you change this port number, you must allow inbound traffic on this port in the Amazon VPC security group that is used by traffic to this service\.

-Traffic that your applications send to Amazon ECS services configured for Service Connect require that the Amazon VPC and subnets have route table rules and network ACL rules that allow the `containerPort` and `ingressOverridePort` port numbers you are using\.
+Traffic that your applications send to Amazon ECS services configured for Service Connect require that the Amazon VPC and subnets have route table rules and network ACL rules that allow the `containerPort` and `ingressOverridePort` port numbers that you are using\.

  You can send traffic between VPCs with Service Connect\.
 You must consider the same requirements for the route table rules, network ACLs, and security groups as they apply to both VPCs\.